shahaf2284/Node.JS-Final-Project/README.md

 * express
 * cors
 * mongoose
+* axios

+## work with fake server:
+All employees are on the site "https://jsonplaceholder.typicode.com/users"

 ## how to config:
 To config the project you need to Follow the steps: